 In the file, members argue that Germany can become the world's first industrialized country powered by 100% green and renewable energy as early as 2030.
 At the same time, and here lies the gist of the matter, it could reduce citizens' expenses.
 And in many fields: transport, heating and energy use.

-The group was founded in April with the aim of pushing the Conservative bloc to adopt a climate policy in line with the 1,5 ° C goal of the Paris Agreement.
+The group was founded in April with the aim of pushing the conservative bloc to adopt a climate policy in line with the Paris Agreement's 1,5°C target.

 The document on German renewables: a few figures.

 In the document, KlimaUnion argues that Germany could save up to 63 billion euros per year.
-A huge figure in non-importation of energy: as long as it manages to achieve a complete transition to green energies.
+A huge figure in the lack of energy imports: assuming it manages to achieve a complete transition to green energy.

 A step which in turn would become a massive impetus for growth.